Sendafa

-Sendafa (Oromo: Sandafaa) is a town and separate woreda in Oromia Region, Ethiopia.
-Its name is taken from the Oromo name for a kind of thick, jointed grass or reed which grows in swampy areas.
+Sendafa (Oromo: Sandafaa) is a town in central Ethiopia.
+It also serves as a separate district in the Oromia Region of Ethiopia, and its name is taken from the Oromo name for a kind of thick, jointed grass or reed which grows in swampy areas.
 Located in the Oromia Special Zone Surrounding Finfinne of the Oromia Region, Sendafa has a latitude and longitude of 9°09′N 39°02′E with an elevation of 2514 meters above sea level.
 The town lies on the paved Addis Ababa - Adigrat highway, some 38 kilometers north of the capital.

 Overview

-Concerning weather, Sendafa has a moderate temperature; June, July and August are principal rainy season.
+Sendafa has a moderate temperature; June, July and August are principal rainy season.
 The town has one senior secondary school, which started enrolling students in 1987.